Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos: Discussion

+While these results complicate the narrative of pervasive radicalization via ``rabbit holes'' on YouTube, our study does not imply that there never was a radicalization problem on YouTube or that the status quo is normatively unproblematic.
+Our data do not allow us to evaluate the previous state of the platform; YouTube's algorithms may have recommended videos from alternative and extremist channels more frequently prior to the changes made in 2019.
+Furthermore, given the limitations of our study (see below), our findings should be interpreted as estimating lower bounds on ``rabbit hole'' exposures in 2020 on YouTube.
+In addition, even very low rates of ``rabbit hole'' recommendations may be enough to expose large numbers of vulnerable people to harm, especially when extrapolated over YouTube's entire viewership and over the course of years.

-Of course, it is important to note several limitations of the study.
-First, though our browser extension sample is large and diverse and we weight our results to approximate national benchmarks, it is not fully representative and does not capture YouTube consumption on other browsers or on mobile devices.
-Any outside study of a platform also faces challenges in recruiting large numbers of heavy consumers of fringe content.
-Second, these results only cover U.S. users; they should be replicated outside the U.S. in contexts including Europe and the global South.
-Third, YouTube is constantly changing its features, algorithm, etc. and its user and creator populations evolve over time as well.
-Findings from 2020 may not mirror what would have been observed in prior years---in particular, it is possible that YouTube algorithms recommended alternative and extremist channel videos more frequently prior to the changes made in 2019.
-Fourth, our results depend on channel-level classifications from scholars and subject matter experts; further research should examine whether the patterns we observe are robust to alternate measures at the channel and (if possible) video level.
-Finally, our measures of views, referrals, and subscriptions contain some degree of error due to technical and ethical limitations.
-In particular, as with any passive behavioral data, we cannot verify that every user paid attention to the content that appeared on their device in every instance.
+It is important to note several other limitations of the study: \begin{itemize} \item Though our browser extension sample is large and diverse and we weight our results to national benchmarks, it is not fully representative and does not capture YouTube consumption among users of browsers other than Chrome and Firefox or on mobile devices.
+Any outside study of a platform also faces challenges in recruiting large numbers of heavy consumers of fringe content. \item YouTube users who were susceptible to potentially harmful content may have already suffered from its effects prior to changes to the platform's algorithms in 2019.
+We are therefore unable to make causal claims based on our data---participant's preexisting gender and racial resentment may have caused them to seek out congruent content on YouTube, but in some cases YouTube's algorithmic recommendations may have introduced them to such content and increased feelings of resentment even before our prior survey measures of hostile sexism and racial resentment were recorded (November/December 2018).
+Exposure to YouTube's algorithms before the changes in 2019 could also reduce our ability to detect new ``rabbit hole'' events during the study period in 2020 as some people who are likely to follow problematic recommendations might already be subscribed to these types of channels. \item Our results only cover U.S. users; they should be replicated outside the U.S. in contexts including Europe and the global South (and non-English language content). \item Our results depend on channel-level classifications from scholars and subject matter experts; further research should examine whether the patterns we observe are robust to alternate measures at the channel and (if possible) video level. \item Our measures of views, referrals, and subscriptions contain some degree of error.
+In particular, as with most passive behavioral data, we cannot verify that every user paid attention to the content that appeared on their device in every instance. \end{itemize}